 Weekend rate is $8 for the whole day.
 During the week they will validate your parking ticket for up to 2 hours and you will also only pay $8.
 Regular parking costs during the week would be higher at this parking garage.
 Up to date prices can be found on their homepage.

-We are in California and in Los Angeles.
-This is an expensive area and if you are in town you should definitely swing by and visit this attraction.
+Los Angeles and California are expansive as you might know.
+If you are in town, you should definitely swing by and visit this attraction.
 The views are amazing.

 You will take the same way back down as you came up.
-At the second floor, you will pass the gift shop after exiting the elevator and then head a long hallway to the exit on the same side you came in.
+At the second floor, you will pass through the gift shop after exiting the elevator.
+Then head down a long hallway to the exit on the same side of the building as you came in.